EPISODE 323 Two tales from New York’s incredible history with the art of tattooing.

 A tattoo parlor from the 1950s

-Daredevil Tattoo, at 141 Division St in Manhattan, has a mini tattoo museum with artifacts mentioned in the show.
-Check them out!
+Daredevil Tattoo, at 141 Division St in Manhattan, has a mini tattoo museum with some artifacts that were mentioned in the show.